MarkBind/markbind/docs/devGuide/design/serverSideRendering.md

 !!**Development Build**!!

 In development build, when Vue reports hydration issue, it will also provide information about the **exact mismatching node(s)** that is/are causing the hydration issue and inform the user that full CSR will be executed.
-Typically, it is very difficult to resolve hydration issues without the detailed error logs provided by the development build.

 !!**Production Build**!!